labordynamicsinstitute/replicability-training/videoconferencing_rules_and_etiquette.md

 ### What you will need
 - Your laptop
+  - While a cell phone can work in a pinch, it is not ideal on a number of dimensions
 - A web camera (if not already on your laptop)
 - Headphones with a microphone
 - A quiet place